 Substitutions

-- Sambal Oelek: Since it's harder to find, you can use any kind of chili paste you can find.
-You may need to adjust the quantity depending on how spicy your chili paste is.
+- Sambal Oelek: This ingredient can be hard to find depending on where you live, so feel free to use any kind of chili paste you can find.
+You may need to adjust the quantity depending on how spicy the brand you're using is.

 - Green onions: You can use white onion instead, but you'll need to cook it for 3-4 minutes longer.

-- Red bell pepper: You can use yellow or green peppers or another vegetable of choice.
+- Red bell pepper: You can use yellow or green peppers or another vegetable of choice such as bok choy, baby corn, snap peas, etc.

-- Soy sauce: Use tamari for a gluten-free option.
+- Soy sauce: Use tamari for a gluten-free option, or coconut aminos.

 - Granulated sugar: You can also use brown sugar or maple syrup.